Gilles Renne

-Gilles Renne is a French jazz-fusion guitarist and composer born in Arles on October 21, 1954.
+Gilles Renne (born October 21, 1954, in Arles) is a French jazz-fusion guitarist and composer.

 Biography

 Gilles grew up in a family where art and culture hold an important place his father is the painter Guy Renne his mother Thérèse Renne teaches ancient letters and is a writer.
 He first started playing the guitar as an autodidact then obtained his admission to the Guitar Institute of Technology in Los Angeles from which he graduated in 1980.
 In 1984 he won the first prize for guitar at the national jazz competition in Paris, La Défense.